VAMDC/NodeSoftware/doc/source/newnode.rst

 	similar.
 Web browsers usually do that for you.
 To also see the statistics headers, you can use `wget -S -O output.xml "<URL>"`.

-A more extensive test framework is in the making and will be documented here soon.
-In any case you should run test queries to your node and make sure that the output in terms of volume and values matches your expectations.
+You should run several different test queries to your node, using all the Restrictables that you defined.
+Make sure that the output values matches your expectations.

+There is a very convenient software called **TAPvalidator** (see http://www.vamdc.org/software) which can be used to query a node, browse the output and check that it is valid with respect to the xsams standard.

-Once your node does what it should with the test server, you can start thinking about :ref:`deploying it <deploy>`.
+Once your node does what it should do with the test server, you can start thinking about :ref:`deploying it <deploy>`.